hernad/harbour/README.md

 Harbour community is (like most IT communities) enthusiastic about programming language.
 The truth is crude:
   - There are NO notable NEW projects built with harbour.
   - The programming language project is in stalled state.
-Two lead developers recently abandoned project ([Przemyslaw Czerpak](https://github.com/druzus), [Viktor Szakats](https://github.com/vszakats))
+Two lead developers recently abandoned project.
   - Already small community is additionaly fragmented by pratices and vision of future

 ### 1.4 Future directions